mozman/ezdxf/docs/source/r12writer.rst

 ------------

 The fast file/stream writer creates simple DXF R12 drawings with just an ENTITIES section.
-The HEADER, TABLES and BLOCKS sections are not present except *FIXED-TABLES* are written.
-Only LINE, CIRCLE, ARC, TEXT, POINT, SOLID, 3DFACE and POLYLINE entities are supported. *FIXED-TABLES* is a predefined TABLES section, which is written if the init argument *fixed_tables* of :class:``R12FastStreamWriter`` is *True*.
+The HEADER, TABLES and BLOCKS sections are not present except FIXED-TABLES are written.
+Only LINE, CIRCLE, ARC, TEXT, POINT, SOLID, 3DFACE and POLYLINE entities are supported.
+FIXED-TABLES is a predefined TABLES section, which will be written, if the init argument *fixed_tables* of :class:`R12FastStreamWriter` is *True*.

 The :class:`R12FastStreamWriter` writes the DXF entities as strings direct to the stream without creating an in-memory drawing and therefore the processing is very fast.

 Because of the lack of a BLOCKS section, BLOCK/INSERT can not be used.
 Layers can be used, but this layers have a default setting *color=7 (white/black)* and *linetype='Continuous'*.
-If writing the *FIXED-TABLES* some text styles and line types are supported, else text style is always *'STANDARD'* and line type is always *'ByLayer'*
+If writing the FIXED-TABLES some text styles and line types are supported, else text style is always *'STANDARD'* and line type is always *'ByLayer'*

 If using FIXED-TABLES, following additional line types are supported: